This post will share some of the best Mary Kay Ash quotes.

 My Take: Success is never easy.
 Whether building a Mary Kay business or any other type of business, you have to sell out to the idea.
 You have to invest your blood, sweat and tears for several years.
 Most people aren’t willing to do that, but the ones that do make an exceptional income.
 Everything comes with a price.
 You must be persistent and committed.

 My Take: Success leaves clues.
-Success is simply the process of doing certain things a certain way.
+Success is simply the process of doing certain things in a certain way.
 If you want to succeed with Mary Kay, study what the top earners do!
 And then go out and do what they did.
 If you do that, you will get the same results.
 Although most of the top earners in our industry come from different backgrounds, they also have a lot of things in common.
-Some of the things they have in common are vision, a big desire to success, commitment and perseverance.
+Some of the things they have in common are vision, a big desire to succeed, commitment and perseverance.